9 Best Alternative Investment Platforms

 Your stock-bond portfolio might be outdated.

-In fact, BlackRock's portfolio advisory business has shifted from using the traditional 60-40 stock-bond portfolio to a 50% stock, 30% bond, and 20% alternative assets split.
+For these reasons, alternatives are becoming an increasingly popular asset class, especially among institutional investors.
+For instance, BlackRock's portfolio advisory business has shifted from using the traditional 60-40 stock-bond portfolio to an allocation of 50% stocks, 30% bonds, and 20% alternatives.

 And thanks to a number of alternative investment platforms, these assets are no longer limited to the top 1%.
-Investors anywhere can add private market investments to their portfolios.
+Everyday investors can now add private market investments to their portfolios.

 Before getting into the list, we first need to cover what constitutes an alternative investment.